Implantable Cardioverter-Defibrillator (ICD)

 How does an ICD work?

 An ICD is always checking your heart rate and rhythm.
-If the ICD detects a life-threatening rapid heart rhythm, it tries to slow the rhythm to get it back to normal.
+If the ICD detects a life-threatening rapid heart rhythm, it tries to slow the rhythm back to normal using electrical pulses.
 If the dangerous rhythm does not stop, the ICD sends an electric shock to the heart to restore a normal rhythm.
 The device then goes back to its watchful mode.

 Whether you get pulses or a shock depends on the type of problem that you have and how the doctor programs the ICD for you.